Born-Infeld Electrogravity and Dyonic Black Holes: Born--Infeld electrogravity

-Born-Infeld Lagrangian was initially introduced as an idea to avoid the divergence of the electrostatic field of a point-like charge \cite{born-33,borninfeld-34-Nature,born-34}.
+Born--Infeld Lagrangian was initially introduced as an idea to avoid the divergence of the electrostatic field of a point-like charge \cite{born-33,borninfeld-34-Nature,born-34}.
 In its most primitive version, it simply mimicked the Lagrangian of relativistic mechanics, since its electrostatic form was

-This was a successful attempt, in the sense that the electric field $\mathbf{E}$ of a point-like charge turned out to be bounded above by the new Born-Infeld constant $b$, in the same way that $c$ is an upper limit for speed in relativistic mechanics.
+This was a successful attempt, in the sense that the electric field $\mathbf{E}$ of a point-like charge turned out to be bounded above by the new BI constant $b$, in the same way that $c$ is an upper limit for speed in relativistic mechanics.
 Born and Infeld soon realized that this Lagrangian was the Minkowskian version of a more general one, whose geometric formulation in terms of the electromagnetic field $F_{\mu\nu}=\partial_\mu A_\nu-\partial_\nu A_\mu$ is given by the density \cite{borninfeld-34}